git notes main page | gitolite main page | license

 …see this more detailed note

-show-branch
+git show-branch -a

-Note: I’m not sure what, if any, is the difference between show and cat-file -p for “blob” objects.
+for “blob” objects.
 For commits there is a subtle difference.
 (Try it)

 # any object